-A total of 18 days for the entire EMT Program.
-Due to national regulatory requirements for EMT training programs, missing more than 1 day of instruction will result in a failing grade for the course.
+Project Heartbeat currently offers programs in both Oakland and Sacramento.
+Once training is complete, students must complete three ambulance ride-a-long shifts towards the back end of the program.
+The entire EMT Training Program is 18 days.
+Due to national regulatory requirements, missing more than 1 day of instruction will result in a failing grade for the course.

-$100 Application/Registration Fee (non Refundable)
+$200 Application/Registration Fee (non refundable)

-- Applicant must be at least 18 years of age
+- Be at least 18 years of age.

-- Current Immunization Records for:
+- Have current Immunization Records for:

 - TB- Tuberculosis within 1 year

 - MMR- Measles, Mumps, Rubella (childhood record OK)